-These tanks are what people typically think of with oxygen.
-These tanks are inexpensive and usually covered by insurance.
-Though they are heavy, you can fill a small portable tank from them.
-Even small units can be heavy and you will need to take care to keep them upright to avoid issues with the tank.
+Compressed oxygen tanks are what people typically think of when they think of supplemental oxygen.
+These tanks are one of the least expensive types of oxygen tanks and are usually covered by insurance.
+Though these types of oxygen tanks are quite heavy, there are smaller portable oxygen tank sizes you can fill using your larger tank.
+However, be aware that even a small oxygen tank can be heavy and you will need to take care to keep them upright to avoid issues with the tank.

-When oxygen is in a cold state, it turns to liquid.
-This liquid allows for a greater amount of oxygen to be placed in a tank and weigh less than a compressed oxygen tank.
-As with the compressed oxygen, it can be filled into smaller units for portability purposes.
-There are some disadvantages of these units of which to be aware.
-For one, it is more expensive than compressed oxygen and does not have as long of a shelf life as it will evaporate.
-Also, you will not be able to take liquid oxygen tanks on a plane.
+When oxygen is cold enough, it turns to liquid.
+In its liquid state, a greater amount of oxygen can be placed in a tank while still weighing less than a compressed oxygen tank.
+These types of liquid oxygen tanks are usually large, but as with compressed oxygen, smaller portable oxygen tank sizes can be filled for better portability.
+However, there are some disadvantages to these types of oxygen units that users should be aware of.
+Liquid oxygen is more expensive than compressed oxygen, and it does not have as long of a shelf life as it will evaporate.
+When filling a small oxygen tank with liquid oxygen, users must be very careful as it is possible to get injured as a result of the incredibly cold liquid oxygen.
+Additionally, you are not able to take liquid oxygen tanks on a plane, making travel quite difficult.

 Oxygen Tank Sizes